Phallus calongei

-Phallus calongei is a species of stinkhorn mushroom.
+Phallus calongei (Calonge's Stinkhorn) is a species of stinkhorn mushroom.
 Found in Pakistan, it was described as new to science in 2009.
 Starting out as an "egg", the fully expanded fruit body consists of a single, thick, stipe with a cap attached to the apex and covered with olive-green, slimy spore-containing gleba.
 It is distinguished from other similar Phallus species by a combination of features, including a pinkish, reticulated (network-like) cap, and a stipe that is tapered at both ends.
 The edibility of the mushroom is unknown.

 Systematics

 Phallus calongei was discovered on June 16, 2008, near the Khanspur stream in Khyber Pakhtunkhwa (formerly known as the North Western Frontier Province) in Pakistan.
 It was described as new to science in a 2009 Mycotaxon publication.
 The specific epithet calongei honors Spanish mycologist Francisco D. Calonge who has written extensively on the Gasteromycetes, and who has himself published or co-published three Phallus species: P. atrovolvatus (Kreisel & Calonge), P. maderensis (Calonge) and P. minusculus (Kreisel & Calonge).
 P. calongei is one of four Phallus species known to exist in Pakistan, the others being P. celebicus, P. impudicus, and P. rubicundus.

 According to the infrageneric classification scheme proposed by German mycologist Hanns Kreisel in 1996, Phallus calongei belongs in the subgenus Phallus, section Flavophallus of the genus Phallus.
 Other species in this section include P. flavocostatus, P. tenuis, P. formanosus, P. calichrous, P. multicolor, and P. cinnabarinus.
 A number of features distinguish P. calongei from these, including: an undeveloped white volva, a stipe tapered at both ends, a deeply pitted and reticulate cap surface with pinkish ridges, and no indusium (a lacy "skirt" hanging from the cap, present in some Phallus species).